Thursday, 4 March 2021, 10:00 - 12:00

 Moderator: Mikael Leyi, Secretary-General of SOLIDAR

-- Javier Doz Orrit, President of the EESC European Semester Group
+- Javier Doz Orrit, President of the European Semester Group, EESC

-- Aurore Lalucq, MEP and Co-chair of the intergroup on the Green New Deal (tbc)
+- Alice Kuhnke, MEP and Vice-chair of the intergroup on the Green New Deal

-- Liina Carr, Confederal Secretary of the ETUC (tbc)
+- Ludovic Voet, Confederal Secretary of the ETUC

 - Giuseppe Guerini, President of CECOP (European Confederation of Worker and Social Cooperatives) member of the EESC